Yourzine/Hacklab/Projects/README.md

-#Project Repo for all our ideas!
+#Repo for all Hack.Lab Projects!